 A. Amount.
-In Program Year 2021-2022, HUD allocated a total of \$322,924.00 in HOME funds available to the Subrecipient for Program eligible activities.
+In Program Year 2025, HUD allocated a total of \$253,670.00 in HOME funds available to the Subrecipient for Program eligible activities.

-In addition to the HUD allocation mentioned above this agreement allocates \$77,892.00 in HOME Program Income received during the 2020 Program year to be used for Program eligible activities.
+In addition to the HUD allocation mentioned above this agreement allocates \$204,996.00 in HOME Program Income received during the 2024 Program year to be used for Program eligible activities.
+Under the Consortium, ten (10) percent of the total program income, or \$22,777.00, will be held by TCRA and used by TCRA staff for administrative functions in support of the Subrecipient's HOME allocation as described in this Agreement.

 Total.
-HOME Program dollars, hereinafter called "HOME Funds", to be allocated to the Subrecipient under this Agreement is Four Hundred Thousand Eight Hundred Sixteen Dollars and No/100 (\$400,816 .00).
+HOME Program dollars, hereinafter called "HOME Funds", to be allocated to the Subrecipient under this Agreement is Four Hundred and Fifty Eight Thousand Six Hundred Sixty Five Dollars and No/100 (\$458,665.00).

 - B. Program Year.
-This Agreement covers HOME funds allocated for the Program Year 2021. - C. Timeliness of Expenditures.
+This Agreement covers HOME funds allocated for the Program Year 2025. - C. Timeliness of Expenditures.
 Time is of the essence in this Agreement.
-Any Program Year 2021 funds uncommitted as of June 30, 2024 may be recaptured by the Lead Agency for redistribution to an eligible HOME activity, unless prior written approval is granted by the Lead Agency. - D. Program Description.
-The Lead Agency has approved the Subrecipient's Annual Action Plan for the Program Year 2021-2022, which includes funding for Affordable Housing Project(s) in a total amount of Four Hundred Thousand Eight Hundred Sixteen Dollars and No/100 (\$400,816 .00) - E. Scope of Work.
+Any Program Year 2025 funds uncommitted as of June 30, 2028 may be recaptured by the Lead Agency for redistribution to an eligible HOME activity, unless prior written approval is granted by the Lead Agency. - D. Program Description.
+The Lead Agency has approved the Subrecipient's Annual Action Plan for the Program Year 2025, which includes funding of four programs in Program Year 2025: Affordable Housing Project(s), Housing Rehabilitation, Down Payment Assistance, and Tenant Based Rental Assistance in a total amount of Four Hundred and Fifty Eight Thousand Six Hundred Sixty Five Dollars and No/100 (\$458,665.00). - E. Scope of Work.
 The Subrecipient will act as program coordinator, and will market the programs in accordance with applicable HOME rules and regulations to households whose gross annual household income is at or below eighty percent (80%) of median under income guidelines established annually by HUD for the Tacoma-Lakewood area.
 The Subrecipient is responsible for ensuring that all federal, state, and local regulations, laws and requirements are met prior to the written commitment and/or disbursement of any HOME funds under this Agreement. - F. Project Approval.
 All projects will be reviewed individually and independently approved by the TCRA, a public development authority, staffed by the Lead Agency.
 All projects must meet the regulatory requirements of 24 CFR Part 92.
 The TCRA, on behalf of the Subrecipient, will act as lender of the Subrecipient HOME funds to households, developers and/or owners ("Borrower") as individually authorized and approved by TCRA.